 The sites located at and surrounding 20830 Seine Avenue are currently low intensity multifamily developments.
 20830 has three units across two structures.
 One unit was built in 1929, and the others were constructed in the late 1950s to early 1960s, indicating that the existing older buildings may be ripe for redevelopment.
 It will be zoned for 40 du/ac and is expected to accommodate six moderate income housing units.
-These units could potentially be constructed within the backyards of these sites, with little to no existing units being removed.

 The site is adjacent on both sides to other underutilized multifamily properties, making this site a strong candidate for future infill, especially if the adjacent sites are consolidated with this site to create a larger project.
 Additionally, the site is central to an elementary, middle, and high school, which provides needed access to resources for potential residents of a new development.